On Free $\omega$-Continuous and Regular Ordered Algebras: Main Result

-Finally, let $\bigvee$ be the supremum operator on $R(A)$.
-The elements of $R(A)$ are $\omega$-ideals generated by $\Del$-sets, therefore the suprema exist.
+Finally, let $\bigvee:\hat A\to A$ be the supremum operator.
+The elements of $\hat A$ are $\Del$-ideals, therefore their suprema exist and lie in $A$.
 The map $\bigvee$, being a component of the counit of the completion construction, is a morphism of $\Del$-algebras; that is, a strict monotone function that preserves suprema of $\Del$-sets and commutes with the algebraic operations.
+The restriction of $\hat h$ composed with $\bigvee$ is the required unique extension of $h$ to a morphism $\FdX\to A$ of $\Del$-algebras.